A picture of Helvellyn Ridge, undoubtedly one of the best hikes in the Lake District.

 You could spend a lifetime searching for the best hikes in the Lake District, one of the most scenic national parks in the United Kingdom.
 One of the best things about hiking is that you can choose so many different paths and ways to make your route.
 These five hikes are what I consider to be the "best" and most adventurous that I’ve done in eight years of walking and leading groups on hikes in the Lake District - in terms of the scenery, and the immersion in the landscape.

-If you are looking for low level circular walks in the Lake District, please stop reading right now.
+If you are looking for low level circular walks in the Lake District, stop reading right now.
 These are not easy walks.
 There are plenty of those elsewhere on the internet.
 But, if you’re fed up of the prospect of walking around Derwent water, and feel like crying when someone suggests hiking Catbells for the day: welcome.

 This piece is not just about what we think are the best walks in the Lake District, but also what we think are the most adventurous walks in the Lake District - hikes that ask a lot of you, but which also give a lot back in return.